agile-ts/documentation/docs/main/Introduction.md

 ## 👨‍🏫 Learn AgileTs

 We have a variety of resources available to help you learn AgileTs.
-A good place to start are our [Quick Start](./Installation.md) Guides, where you learn the basics about how to use AgileTs in a specific Framework.
+An excellent place to start are our [Quick Start](./Installation.md) Guides, where you learn the basics about how to use AgileTs in a specific Framework.
 After knowing the ground concept of AgileTs, we recommend checking out the [Style Guides](./StyleGuide.md).
-The Style Guides will help you to get some inspiration how to structure a scalable application using AgileTs.
+The Style Guides will help you get some inspiration on structuring a scalable application using AgileTs.
 Now you are ready to use AgileTs wherever you want.
-In case you need some more information to a functionality of AgileTs, just use the searchbar in the top right corner.
-If you have any question and can't find the right answer in the documentation, don't mind joining our [Discord Community](https://discord.gg/T9GzreAwPH).
+In case you need some more information about some functionalities of AgileTs, use the search bar in the top right corner.
+If you have any questions and can't find the correct answer in the documentation, don't hesitate to join our [Discord Community](https://discord.gg/T9GzreAwPH).

 ## 🏢 Structure of Documentation

 ### 📁 AgileTs

-You are currently in this Section, which is mainly thought for general things that are good to know about AgileTs like the [Style Guide](./StyleGuide.md) or an [Installation Guide](./Installation.md).
+You are currently in the `AgileTs` section, which serves as source for general topics like the [Style Guide](./StyleGuide.md) or an [Installation Guide](./Installation.md).

 ### 📁 Quick Start

-The Quick Start Section is all about how to get AgileTs up and running in different environments like [React](https://reactjs.org/) or [Vue](https://vuejs.org/).
-In each Quick Start the basics of some AgileTs classes ([State](../packages/core/features/state/Introduction.md), ..) are covered too.
+The `quick start` section is all about how to get AgileTs up and running in different environments like [React](https://reactjs.org/) or [Vue](https://vuejs.org/).
+In each Quick Start Guide the basics of some AgileTs classes ([State](../packages/core/features/state/Introduction.md), ..) are covered too.

 ### 📁 Packages

-In this Section all the AgileTs packages are listed.
+In the `packages` section all the AgileTs packages are listed.
 For instance the [core](../packages/core/Introduction.md) and the [api](../packages/api/Introduction.md) package.
 If you click on one of them, it will reveal you an Introduction about the package, an Installation Guide and all its features.
 In case of the [core](../packages/core/Introduction.md) package you find the [State](../packages/core/features/state/Introduction.md)